 I recently had dinner with the new president, Jim “Marco” Marcotuli.
 He has a vision for Remington in the years ahead that will bring new levels of quality to the products his company makes.
 I have little doubt that with this innovative and insightful approach to leadership and manufacturing Remington will continue to be “America’s Oldest Gun Maker” for at least another 200 years.

-Over the years Remington branched out into other products.
+Other Ventures Over the years Remington branched out into other products.
 It made farming tools, including the Ilion Hay Rake.
 It also made typewriters, sewing machines, cash registers and even trolley cars.
 One sister company, Remington Agricultural Works, made cultivator teeth, hoes, plows, cultivators, grain cradles and Scientific Churns (whatever the heck they are).
 Also made were hay elevators, scythes and more plows.
 It made hoes, mowing machines, garden rakes, hay tedders, reapers and cotton gins.
 It even made iron bridges, fire engines and printing presses.

 The Remington Agricultural Works employed more than 300 people and was the first factory in America to use electric lights, which led to another endeavor called Remington Electric Light Company.
 Remington also has a long history of manufacturing cutlery that continues today.

 Remington may have dabbled in a lot of other ventures, some that were extremely successful, but through it all it always returned to its roots: making guns and ammo.